daviddwlee84/RaspPi-Cluster/Documentation/FabfileHelp.md

 Usage: fab [--core-opts] uploadfile [--options] [other tasks here ...]

 Docstring:
-  Copy local file to remote
+  Copy local file to remote.
+(If the file exist, it will be overwritten) Make sure you are the owner of the remote directory Use scp mode to support copy folder

 Options:
-  -d STRING, --destination=STRING   Remote destination (directory) -f STRING, --filepath=STRING      Path to file in local -n INT, --node-num=INT            Node number of HOSTS list -p, --permission                  Use superuser to move file -v, --verbose                     Verbose output
+  -d STRING, --destination=STRING   Remote destination (directory) -f STRING, --filepath=STRING      Path to file in local -n INT, --node-num=INT            Node number of HOSTS list -p, --permission                  Use superuser to move file -s, --scp                         Use scp instead of fabric -v, --verbose                     Verbose output
 ```